 • Theme parks with special holiday entertainment

-Good if you want a structured day and entertainment that keeps everyone moving.
+A strong option if you want a structured day and entertainment that keeps everyone moving.

 • City parks with picnic-friendly zones and an evening show